-Our Lady of the Lake Catholic School has provided quality Catholic education in Northeast Seattle for more than 70 years.
+Our Lady of the Lake Catholic School has provided exceptional Catholic education in Northeast Seattle for 74 years.
 On June 12, 1949, His Excellency, the Most Reverend Thomas A. Connolly, dedicated the first school building at Our Lady of the Lake.
 By 1956 the original six classrooms and auditorium were no longer adequate for the student population, so in 1957 an addition was built that included nine more classrooms.

-Today, our school is a thriving community of faith drawing students from nearly 20 zip codes in the greater Seattle area, and remains dedicated to continuing the tradition of excellence for the next generations of "Lakers for Life."
+Today, our school is a thriving community of faith drawing students from nearly 20 zip codes in the greater Seattle area, and remains dedicated to continuing our tradition of academic excellence for future generations of "Lakers for Life."